-As a caregiver, it's natural for you to want to be there for your loved one who has ALK+ NSCLC.
+As a caregiver or member of a support team, it's natural for you to want to be there for your loved one who has ALK+ NSCLC.
 Sometimes, you may even end up putting your own needs on hold.
 As you care for your loved one, it's important to remember that before you can take care of someone else, you must also care for yourself.

 Caregivers and Patients Are in It Together